Attorneys Argue Cabot Lawsuit in Susquehanna County

 After the hearing, Cabot will remove that dollar amount from its lawsuit for now while a judge decides if the case can move forward.

-Ray Kemble has been in the news before and here he is again.
+Ray Kemble has been in the news before.
 The resident of Dimock in Susquehanna County is once more facing off against Cabot Oil and Gas in court.

 "This is just a way to shut the people up of the county and of the state and I just don't think it's right," Kemble said.